Best Affordable Places to Live in Mississippi in 2025

 Photo credit: iStock/DenisTangneyJr

-With 16% of the population over 65, Meridian can be a good place to retire.
+Meridian can be another good place to retire.
 Spend your days wandering through its museums, discovering local artists and musicians in its Hall of Fame, or getting your steps in at one of the outdoor walking trails.

 Best Places to Live in Mississippi Near the Beach